AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 | `*`      | clinic manager                             | import patient records         | avoid retyping existing data from spreadsheets                         |
 | `*`      | clinic manager                             | detect duplicate records       | maintain clean and consistent data                                     |

 ### Use cases

-(For all use cases below, the **System** is the `CLInic` and the **Actor** is the `clinic manager`, unless specified otherwise)
+(For all use cases below, the **System** is `CLInic` and the **Actor** is the `clinic manager`, unless specified otherwise)

 **Use case: UC01 - Add a new patient**

 **MSS**

-1. Clinic manager requests to add a new patient using the add command
+1. Clinic manager chooses to add a new patient.
-2. Clinic manager enters patient details
+2. Clinic manager enters the required patient information.
-3. CLInic adds the patient and displays success message with patient details
+3. CLInic adds the patient and displays confirmation.
+4. CLInic displays the updated patient list.

    Use case ends.